What are Good Classes to Take Your Freshman Year of College?

 Math and Science

 Depending on what degree you’ve chosen or even the direction you think you may be headed, you will most likely need math and science courses.
 It’s advisable to take lower-level math and science courses during your freshman year, as these are often prerequisites for more advanced courses.
 For example, you may need to take pre-calculus before heading to calculus.
 You may want to schedule astronomy, biology or chemistry in the first year, too.
 If you find math and science to be some of the more difficult lines of study, plan on taking these courses while you sign up for easier courses the same quarter or semester to even out the workload.
+Computer science is another option for your science credits, depending on your interests and degree needs when you are enrolling.

 Most colleges require an English class as part of their graduation requirements.
 During your first year, you may want to cross this course off your list.
 Although each college offers different courses, generally you can find English composition, literature or interdisciplinary writing courses available to freshmen.

 Humanities courses are also a requirement for graduation.
 The good news is that you’ll find a wide variety of humanities courses to choose from, so you can pick and choose ones that interest you.
 These courses include psychology, sociology, geography, economics, political science, international studies and women’s studies.
+Humanities can also be considered electives depending on your degree choice and education requirements for your goals.